nitin42/Animated-Timeline/README.md

 })
 ```

-`Animated.Value` can bind to style properties, and can also be chained for performing sequence based animations (we will look into this later).
-A single `Animated.Value` can drive any number of properties (similar to [React Native]())
+`Animated.value` can bind to style properties, and can also be chained for performing sequence based animations (we will look into this later).
+A single `Animated.value` can drive any number of properties (similar to [React Native]())

 Now to start the animation, call `.start()` on Animated.